-HISTORY OF SYDNEY ROCK OYSTERS
+HISTORY OF THE SYDNEY ROCK OYSTER

 The history of the Sydney Rock Oyster, our industry, farmers and our company spans thousands of years dating back to the earliest recorded Australians.
 With years of cultivation, craftsmanship and amassed knowledge the Sydney Rock Oyster has become one of the world’s most sought after delicacies and together forge the East 33 story.

-In the 1860s, Thomas Holt, the true father of scientific oyster cultivation in Australia, began to observe the fascinating nature of the Sydney Rock Oyster, and by 1865 noticed that the native oyster had been widely plundered for its natural health benefits and delicious flavour.
+In 1880, Thomas Holt, the true father of scientific oyster cultivation in Australia, began to observe the fascinating nature of the Sydney Rock, and by 1865 noticed that the native oyster had been widely plundered for its natural health benefits and delicious flavour.
 In response to this, the creation of Australia’s first oyster cultivation beds at Weeney Bay (now known as Botany Bay in Sydney, NSW), were created, of which Holt was fundamental to their establishment.
 Holt’s bold move laid the foundation for the future of Australian oyster aquaculture; in 1876, Holt was appointed as Chairman of a Royal Commission into Oyster Culture, which in 1880 resulted in Parliament passing laws to enable the formation of oyster leases as we know them today, ensuring the survival of the native Sydney Rock Oyster.

 In 1889, Phillipo Sciacca migrated to Australia to join his brother-in-law Vincenzo Fazio, who resided on the breathtaking Wallis Lake on New South Wales Mid-North Coast.
-As both men were professional fishermen and had fished in Wallis Lake for many years, a keen interest in Sydney Rock Oyster farming was sparked.
+As both men were professional fishermen and fished in Wallis Lake for many years, a keen interest in Sydney Rock Oyster farming was sparked.
 Phillipos’ sons Tony and Vince then acquired the family’s first oyster leases in 1916.
-Through the generations, Vince’s sons Maurice and Max continued oyster farming into their later years, passing on the legacy to Maurice’s sons, Anthony, Phillip, and Andrew, who are now third-generation oyster farmers and remain part of one of the oldest inter-generational family lines of oyster farmers in Australia.
+Through the generations, Vince’s sons Maurice and Max continued oyster farming into their later years, passing on the legacy to Maurice’s sons, Anthony, Phillip and Andrew who are now third-generation oyster farmers and remain part of one of the oldest inter-generational family lines of oyster farmers in Australia.

 In the early 1900’s, Carl Ingersol Verdich and his six sons established Verdich Bros Oysters on the banks of Georges River.
 Together these brothers farmed on multiple estuaries up and down the NSW coastline, utilising “highway oyster farming”, moving oysters from area to area to maximise growth and give a unique flavour profile, renowned for excellence.
 In 1974, Maurice Sydney Verdich established the Wallis Lake branch of the business with his two sons, Stephen and Clifford.
 Stephen and two of his sons, Brad and Rhys, now continue the family legacy running M.S.Verdich & Sons, with the business now part of East 33.